firesidefiction/firesidefiction.github.io/_drafts/2018-04-03-on-good-friday-the-raven-washes-its-young.md

 Had this been Earth, everything would've churned upon itself, slowly shriveling up into oblivion, with the occasional burst of gas.
 A silent demise.

 Here, the sea turned on us with a ferocity of nightmares, wailing in our minds, its fingers pulling greedily at our thoughts.
 Mine mine mine.
 Ceaseless magic rerouted by our actions, turned malignant due to being wrenched out of place.
 So now we feed the planet.
 Thus the planet feeds on me: all the power I use to drag organic matter down below, all my effort to mimic a dying starfloat or a gömböc.
-I resurface, task accomplished – I feel drained and weary.
+I resurface, task accomplished—I feel drained and weary.
 I scramble out into the docks, hoping beyond hope that they wouldn't be there, waiting.

 “Hey, the herm.
 Dude in a skirt!”